UniMelb-Actuarial/ACTL20004-ACTL90021-2024/content/docs/3-excel/m6-excel/index.md

   - I strongly encourage you to get started.
 Start by recording a macro, then play around with the code.
   - VBA allows more efficient calculations via compiled code, and is a powerful addition to Excel.
 - Some recent development in understanding spreadsheets with Large Language Models: [`SpreadsheetLLM: Encoding Spreadsheets for Large Language Models`](https://arxiv.org/abs/2407.09025).
-- Fun fact: the 2021 [`Excel World Champion`](https://www.fmworldcup.com/excel-esports/microsoft-excel-world-championship/) is an actuary: Andrew Ngai, now Director at Taylor Fry.
+- Fun fact: the triple-world Excel champion [`Excel World Champion`](https://www.actuaries.digital/2024/02/14/under-the-spotlight-with-the-microsoft-excel-king-andrew-ngai) is an actuary: Andrew Ngai, now Director at Taylor Fry.

 # References